apache/calcite/site/_docs/howto.md

 Note:
 * Both `asfNexusUsername` and `asfSvnUsername` are your apache id with `asfNexusPassword` and `asfSvnPassword` are corresponding password.
-* Git source account can be configured to either Gitbox (the default) or Github.
+* Git source account can be configured to either Gitbox (the default) or GitHub.
 For Gitbox, `asfGitSourceUsername` is your apache id, and `asfGitSourcePassword` is the corresponding password.
-For Github, `asfGitSourceUsername` is your GitHub id while `asfGitSourcePassword` is not your GitHub password, you need to generate it in https://github.com/settings/tokens choosing `Personal access tokens`.
+For GitHub, `asfGitSourceUsername` is your GitHub id while `asfGitSourcePassword` is not your GitHub password, you need to generate it in https://github.com/settings/tokens choosing `Personal access tokens`.